hsalis/salis-lab-protocol-book/README.md

 ### Under Construction

 There are many pages of this protocol book that need protocols filled in or heavy formatting.
 There are two very _easy_ ways of editing this Git Protocol Book.
-The easiest way is to use the [GitBook Editor](https://legacy.gitbook.com/editor).
+The easiest way is to install and use the [GitBook Editor](https://legacy.gitbook.com/editor) desktop program.
 Another way is to directly commit changes to the GitHub repository where the protocols are hosted: [https://github.com/reisalex/salis-lab-protocol-book](https://github.com/reisalex/salis-lab-protocol-book).
-With this approach, when you add pages this way, make sure to update [SUMMARY.md](/SUMMARY.md).
-You'll need to request editing access from me: alex.reis at psu.
+With the later approach, make sure to update [SUMMARY.md](/SUMMARY.md) when you add pages.
+You'll need to request editing access from me for both methods.

 -Alex